 All EWS rules apply so please read the rule-book if you are uncertain.

-You are required to be at registration from 7.00 am on 7 February.
+You are required to be at registration from TBA on 26 October.
 Your registration pack includes your race plate, your stage start and uplift times and some other treats.

-Briefing will be at 8.00 am and practice will begin after this.
+Briefing will be at TBA and practice will begin after this.

 You are required to be fully self-sufficient during the practice days.
 No water or food stations will be provided.

-On 8 February you will practice race stages 5-9.
+On 27 October you will practice race stage 1.